IndigoBeetle/KwyllDocs/docs/logic/nodes/input.md

 ## Ports

-Out
+*Out*
-: An output port, the value passed into the matching named port on the sub graph node will be provided here to the rest of the nodes in the sub graph that need it.
+: An output port, the value passed into the matching named port on the sub graph node will be provided here to the rest of the nodes in the sub graph.

 -------